Today is the first day of school closures in England, after it was announced by the Government last week.

 Schools are now only open for children of key workers.
 Meanwhile, the vast majority of children need to be educated and entertained at home.

 But how can parents ensure they work from home and continue to educate your child at home?
-We’ll explain in our latest blog post.

 Why were schools closed?